Corporate Governance

 As management bodies, the Company has established a Board of Directors centered on External Directors and has adopted a system of Statutory Auditors (kansayaku) that it considers capable of demonstrating effective management oversight functions in light of the Company's size.

-The Company Board of Directors consists of six Directors.
+The Company Board of Directors consists of seven Directors.
 Its roles include making decisions on Group management policies, management strategies, business plans, acquisition and disposal of important properties, and important organizational and personnel matters, and overseeing the business execution of the Company and subsidiaries.
 The Board of Statutory Auditors consists of three Statutory Auditors, whose roles are to establish audit policies and plans through deliberations of the Board of Statutory Auditors and to audit the execution of the duties of Directors through attendance in regular and extraordinary meetings of the Board of Directors and in other internal meetings as necessary, as well as auditing the state of business and property at the head office, other business facilities, and subsidiaries.
 In addition, all external officers have been reported to the Tokyo Stock Exchange as independent officers, and efforts are being made to strengthen governance through operation of a Board of Directors and a Board of Statutory Auditors in which independent officers play a central role.

 At the Company, Executive Directors, executive officers, division heads and operations section heads execute business based on business plans formulated by the Board of Directors.
 The Board of Directors meets monthly, in principle, as well as meeting as needed, to carry out management decision-making and oversight and management of business execution by Directors through review of reports of business results.
-In addition, to enhance the functions of the Board of Directors and improve management efficiency, the Representative Director holds a monthly Group Management Conference with members including Executive Directors, business division heads, and subsidiary presidents, to share management information and to efficiently deliberate on matters related to business execution.
+In addition, to enhance the functions of the Board of Directors and improve management efficiency, the President and Representative Director holds a monthly Group Management Conference with members including Executive Directors, business division heads, and subsidiary presidents, to share management information and to efficiently deliberate on matters related to business execution.

 Accounting Auditor

-Through comprehensive consideration of matters such as the availability of a
+Through comprehensive consideration of matters such as the

-structure capable of centralized audits of Group business activities, in
+availability of a structure capable of centralized audits

-addition to perspectives such as the presence of a quality control system,
+such as the presence of a quality control system,

-independence and expertise and continuity and efficiency of auditing, the
+independence and expertise and continuity and efficiency

-Company has chosen Grant Thornton Taiyo LLC as an auditing firm, to which it
+LLC as an auditing firm, to which it entrusts account

-years.
+for 18 years.

-The names of certified public accountants employed in account audits for the
+The names of certified public accountants employed in

-Certified public accountants employed in account auditing: Designated limited
+Certified public accountants employed in account auditing:

-liability employee / business execution employee Yoichi Honma, Hiroyuki Imai
+employee Yoichi Honma, Hiroyuki Imai

 Independence of External Directors